 It's early summer in Armenia, the southern most country of the Caucasus which separates Europe from the Middle East.
-Having left behind the deserts of Iran, mouth watering dates and baskets of grapes and stone fruits, I am now travelling through this land of gushing rivers and green oak forests.
+Having left behind the deserts of Iran, mouth watering dates and baskets of grapes and stone fruits, I am now travelling, slow pace, on battered local buses through this land of gushing rivers and green oak forests.
 In the mountainous parts, wild flowers dot the landscape, bringing to the fields of grain blushes of cream and purple.
 Swathes of red poppies, banks of bright blue borage, yellow verbascum, pink mellows and lemon hollyhocks cascade down steep craggy banks to form giant natural rock gardens while in every backyard, vegetable growing is underway on a massive scale.

 No doubt it is through necessity, but the simplicity of the infrastructure in Armenian gardens is a lesson to us all.
 Dozens of bamboo canes and stout poles fashioned from tree branches are rammed into the ground to support vigorously climbing beans and tomatoes.
 Builder's reinforcing mesh carries the weight of tangled grape vines and any available form of grill, be it an old oven rack or mesh bed wire, is skilfully positioned to keep the small flocks of goats and sheep from invading the garden as they wend their way home at night under the guidance of their shepherd.
 Wandering cows are kept at bay with dry mud walls topped with stacks of thin branches that will later be used for kindling while random pieces of scrap metal block up any gaps.
 Potted plants bloom brightly in old tin cans or boxes given a lick of paint.